nurulfurqon/vue-icon-components/README.md

 # vue-icon-components

-> this is a icons component for vue js using vue template webpack as core
+> This is a icons component for vue js using vue template webpack as core

 ## Build Setup